Comm1tS1thL0rd/Writeups-CTF/Day-3/Readme.txt

 Run this in order to get through extract.py > remove.py > rmline.py > join.py > convert.py.

-with extract i extracted the hex data from the pcap with remove i removed the first 84 characters from all lines of data as that is not related to the file data that we need with rmline i removed the first line of hex which is a request command line and not the image data with join i joined all the hex data in 1 line
+with extract i extracted the hex data from the pcap, while extraction i made sure to take data in separate lines so i can do editing on it as much as possible. with remove i removed the first 84 characters from all lines of data as that is not related to the file data that we need with rmline i removed the first line of hex which is a request command line and not the image data with join i joined all the hex data in 1 line